APPLICATIONS ARE NOW OPEN FOR THE 23/24 NEW PLAY DIRECTING FELLOWSHIP

 Clubbed Thumb’s plays vary in style and content, but are always 90 minutes or under.
-They feature substantial and challenging roles for both men and women, are questioning, formally inventive, theatrical, and exhibit a sense of humor.
-Since its founding in 1996, the company has presented nearly 100 productions, and has been awarded 5 Obies, including the Ross Wetzsteon award for sustained excellence.
+They feature substantial and challenging roles for all genders, are questioning, formally inventive, theatrical, and exhibit a sense of humor.
+Since its founding in 1996, the company has presented over 100 productions, and has been awarded 5 Obies, including the Ross Wetzsteon award for sustained excellence.

 In SUMMERWORKS we produce an aesthetically diverse season of three new plays, each of which has two weeks of performances.
-It often provides a writers’ first professional opportunity – Clare Barron and Gina Gionfriddo had their first shows in Summerworks; Sarah Ruhl, Jordan Harrison and Lisa D’Amour made their NYC debuts.
+It often provides a writers’ first professional opportunity — Will Arbery, Jaclyn Backhaus, Clare Barron and Gina Gionfriddo had their first shows in Summerworks; Sarah Ruhl, Jordan Harrison, Tanya Saracho and Lisa D’Amour made their NYC debuts.

-Outside of Summerworks we have also produced plays by Deborah Eisenberg, Mac Wellman, Jeffrey Jones, Erin Courtney, Rinne Groff, Adam Bock, Jordan Harrison, Sheila Callaghan and Jaclyn Backhaus.
+Outside of Summerworks we have also produced plays by Deborah Eisenberg, Mac Wellman, Jeffrey Jones, Erin Courtney, Rinne Groff, Adam Bock, Jordan Harrison, Sheila Callaghan, Jaclyn Backhaus, Will Arbery and Ethan Lipton.

 Clubbed Thumb offers several development programs:

-Superlab: a five-play development series co-curated with Playwrights Horizons.
+Superlab: a development series co-curated with Playwrights Horizons.